Years ago, a Russian scientist discovered a phenomenon in physics utilizing sound waves.

 Combination therapy with low-frequency ultrasound irradiation and radiofrequency ablation as a synergistic treatment for pancreatic cancer.
 Learn more

-Low frequency ultrasound (LFU) has the ability to speed up, slow down and even temporarily stop blood flow.
-LFU has stimulatory effect on microcirculation mainly due to an improved oxygenation Learn More.
+Low frequency ultrasound (LFU) can speed up, slow down, and temporarily stop blood flow.
+LFU has a stimulatory effect on microcirculation, mainly due to improved oxygenation.
+Learn More.
 Increased skin blood flow during low intensity vibration in human participants Learn More

-Low-frequency ultrasound is able to influence proliferation and differentiation of odontoblast-like cells.
+Low-frequency ultrasound can influence proliferation and differentiation of odontoblast-like cells.
 Learn More

 Ultrasound induces cellular responses that may be beneficial to wound healing.
 Learn More

-Low frequency ultrasound has captured the attention of researchers in different areas, particularly that of robotics, in applications having remote and proximity sensors.
+Low-frequency ultrasound has captured the attention of researchers in different areas, particularly robotics, in applications with remote and proximity sensors.
 Learn More

 Low‑frequency ultrasound treatment promotes the repair of various injuries and may accelerate wound healing.
 Learn More